 Bodybuilding Diet Advice

 In order to benefit most from this routine, remember that you have to nourish yourself!
 Weight training provides the spark for muscle growth while food provides the raw materials required for making bodybuilding gains.
-For more information on which type of diet to follow, please take a look at my Bulking Up Rules for the Natural Bodybuilder article.
+For more information on which type of diet to follow, please take a look at the diets on this page: Diets Based on Goals.

 A good supplementation program is imperative in order to recover and make the best possible gains from such a demanding bodybuilding program.
-Please take a look at my Bodybuilding Supplementation Basics article, my Creatine Monohydrate Basics article, and my Preserve Lean Mass With Glutamine article.
+Please take a look at Hunter Labrada’s article on Bodybuilding Supplementation Basics which will set you straight on the subject.

 Word on Rest and Recovery

 Don’t forget that muscles grow when you rest, not while you are at the gym.
 Therefore, make sure that you get your 8 hours of sleep or at the very least 7 hours each night and make up any lost sleep over the weekends.
-Not meeting your sleep requirements on a consistent basis leads to sleep depravation, a condition which besides creating constantly low energy levels, promotes a hormonal environment that increases the muscle destroying (and fat depositing) hormone cortisol and lowers your muscle producing hormone testosterone.
-For more information on how much sleep you require, how to determine if you are sleep deprived, what steps to take in order to ensure a good night’s sleep, and finally, the maladies caused by sleep depravation, take a look at the articles below.
+Not meeting your sleep requirements on a consistent basis leads to sleep deprivation, a condition which besides creating constantly low energy levels, promotes a hormonal environment that increases the muscle destroying (and fat depositing) hormone cortisol and lowers your muscle producing hormone testosterone.

 Well, there you have the most results producing bodybuilding workout program ever for gaining lean muscle weight, in my opinion.
 If you are ready to change your bodybuilding workout routine, give this program a try and provided that your nutrition, supplementation and rest are in order, then it will not fail to give you the bodybuilding gains that you are looking for.